Holographic drag force in non-conformal plasma: Summary

 The world-sheet horizon was also calculated, and it was shown that the drag force is equivalent to the energy flow at the world-sheet horizon.
 The corresponding world-sheet temperature has been calculated and compared with its conformal limit.
 Results confirm that the deviation from the conformal limit is dominated at the intermediate plasma temperature.

-\acknowledgments R. Morad would like to thank the Scientific and Technological Research Council of Turkey (Tübitak), the Department of Science Fellowships and Grant Programs (BIDEB) for the fellowship program for visiting scientists (2221).
+\acknowledgments The authors would like to thank Dr. Can Kozçaz for his useful discussion and comments.
+R. Morad and T. Domurcukgul acknowledge the Scientific and Technological Research Council of Turkey (Tübitak), the Department of Science Fellowships and Grant Programs (BIDEB) for the fellowship program for visiting scientists (2221) and ARDEB 1001 – Support Program for Scientific and Technological Research Projects, respectively.